 Visuals are well worth using.
 We’re living in an increasingly visual world and if you haven’t yet started to focus on the visual content of your emails, now might be the time to start.

-When you use a pre-made template, it’s a lot easier to implement visuals in your email marketing campaigns.
+When you use a pre-made email template, it’s a lot easier to implement visuals in your email marketing strategy.
 Pre-made templates are especially popular with beginners who have never used visuals in their emails before.
 They provide a pretty good foundation, though I’d suggest that you tweak any template you use so that your voice comes through clearly.

 There are tools available which provide you with ready-made email marketing templates that cost you no time at all.
 For you, there’s no designing involved.
 All you need to do is pick a template and tweak it so that – as mentioned – your voice and a brand image comes through.